The New York State Health Innovation Plan

 Goals of the Plan and SIM

-The Plan will pave the way for the state to support innovations in health care delivery, to implement strategies to spread those innovations more broadly throughout New York and will serve as the basis for an application for funding from CMMI that is expected to provide as much $60M in support of proposed initiatives through SIM.
+The Plan will pave the way for the state to support innovations in health care delivery, to implement strategies to spread those innovations more broadly throughout New York.
+The Plan was the basis for an application for funding from CMMI that provided approximately $99.9 million in support of proposed initiatives through SIM.
 A summary of New York's application can be found here.